donnydavis/krakendash/README.md

 ## Installation and Roadmap

-This is used to build a docker image which can be found here https://hub.docker.com/r/automatikdonn/krakenceph/ Install docker on your mon hosts, create a directory to mount the ceph configurations, copy over everything from /etc/ceph (I used /mnt/kraken) and then launch the container.
+This is used to build a docker image which can be found here https://hub.docker.com/r/automatikdonn/krakenceph/

+Install docker on your mon hosts, create a directory to mount the ceph configurations (I used /mnt/kraken as $target_dir) Copy over everything from /etc/ceph to $target_dir and then launch the container.
 Everything should just work.

+Currently SELinux has to be disabled on the host machine for this container to work.
+I will get this fixed as soon as I can.

+MON host setup is as follows
+'''
+export target_dir=/mnt/krakenceph
+mkdir $target_dir
+rsync -axv /etc/ceph $target_dir
+setenforce 0 #(Do not make this config permenant, I will be enabling SELinux when I get it sorted out)
+'''
 Thanks for checking out my fork of https://github.com/krakendash/krakendash

 ## Milestone One